Tarmean/CsvHack.vim/readme.md

 - row_u and row_d scan up/down until the next non-empty entry in the current collumn
 - search_column_mapping searches in the current column

+### Column locking:

+By default a quickfix window containing header names is locked to the top of the screen.
+This can be disabled with `g:CsvHack#pin_header = v:false`.

+With `:CsvHackLockColumn` you can instead pin a column to the left of the window.
+This is mutually exclusive with row locking, closing the window containing the locked column will show the column names again.

+`:CsvHack#LocalColumn` uses fzf to pick a row, to use the column under the cursor use:

+    call CsvHack#SetupScrolllock('ver', virtcol("."))

+You can also use the nth column with:

+    call CsvHack#SetupScrolllock('ver_by_nr', n)

 ### Escaping:

 The default escape mappings are